 But the newest 4.0 edition of the SmartCuffs is even better!

 These cuffs come with an automated pump.
-The device automatically inflates, measures the occlusion pressure, then can inflate to a pre-determined percentage of limb occlusion pressure.
+The device automatically inflates, measures the occlusion pressure, and then inflates to a predetermined percentage of the limb occlusion pressure.

 That’s amazing.
 And it works great.
 This was a feature you’d only find in the really expensive devices that cost thousands of dollars.

-My clients report that these are some of the most comfortable bands to use as well.
+My clients also report that these are among the most comfortable bands to use.

-The SmartCuffs allow customizable occlusion pressure, the ability to keep the pump connected and auto-regulate the pressure to ensure it remains consistent throughout your session, a new ischemic preconditioning mode that I think might be a great new recovery technique for my athletes, and the ability to use it on multiple people.
+The SmartCuffs allow customizable occlusion pressure, keep the pump connected, and auto-regulate pressure to ensure it remains consistent throughout your session, offer a new ischemic preconditioning mode that I think could be a great recovery technique for my athletes, and let you use it on multiple people.

 If you are a healthcare or fitness professional, I would recommend these SmartCuffs or the Suji cuffs below.